-Relationship between Social Capital, Corporate Value, and Each Other Type of Capital Initiatives to Strengthen Relationships Gained Value (Outcome) Financial capital to invest in such areas as facility enhancement, R&D activities, and human resource development is required in order to realize sustain- able growth and enhance corporate value.
-For that reason, we understand that our shareholders and other investors are valuable supporters who provide us with advice on how to promote sound manage- ment.
+Relationship between Social Capital, Corporate Value, and Each Other Type of Capital

+Financial capital to invest in such areas as facility enhancement, R&D activities, and human resource development is required in order to realize sustainable growth and enhance corporate value.
+For that reason, we understand that our shareholders and other investors are valuable supporters who provide us with advice on how to promote sound management.
 We therefore believe it is important to build solid trust-based relationships with them.

+By enhancing the transparency of our managemen through timely and appropriate information disclosure and dialogue, we will aim to enhance our corporate value.

+Related Capital Financial capital

-By enhancing the transparency of our management through timely and appropriate information disclo- sure and dialogue, we will aim to enhance our corpo- rate value.
-Expectations of and Points of Concern for DENSO Appropriate share price, implementation of dividends and other shareholder returns, timely and appropriate information disclosure and opportunities for dialogue, disclosure of non-financial information, etc. Initiatives to Enhance Relationships General Meeting of Shareholders, Dialog Day, finan- cial presentations, technology briefings, briefings for individual investors, integrated report, securities report, public relations activities through corporate website and media channels, etc. Formation of appropriate share price Improvement in stable, long-term dividend level Extension of years over which shares are held (reduction of share price fluctuation risk) Improvement in investor evaluation (credit rating) Enhancement of management Related Capital Financial capital website and media channels, etc. / quality
+Expectations of and Points of Concern for DENSO Appropriate share price, implementation of dividends and other shareholder returns, timely and appropriate information disclosure and opportunities for dialogue, disclosure of non-financial information, etc.

+General Meeting of Shareholders, Dialog Day, financial presentations, technology briefings, briefings for individual investors, integrated report, securities report, public relations activities through corporate website and media channels, etc.

+- Formation of appropriate share price - Improvement in stable, long-term dividend level - Extension of years over which shares are held (reduction of share price fluctuation risk) - Improvement in investor evaluation (credit rating) - Enhancement of management quality